top of page

 ↪️ Are you looking for more genealogy resources?

-Grab your copy of this FREE Genealogy Research Guide:
+Grab your copy of these FREE Genealogy Research Guides.

 Learn How Many People Are Following Who You Are Watching

-When the option list appears, you'll see the total number of persons who have elected to follow your shared ancestor.
+When the option list appears, you'll see the total number of persons elected to follow your shared ancestor.
 You won't be able to view who they are, but you might discover how many or few are interested in your common ancestor.

-For me, I was shocked to see how few were following my ancestors.
+I was shocked to see how few were following my ancestors.

 BONUS TIP: Reduce Your Following List